-Addressing the second question is more complex and has two parts— historical and sexual— that have become intertwined.
+Addressing the second question is more complex and has three parts— historical, psychological, and sexual— that have become intertwined.

 Historically, the objectification of groups of people (in order to dehumanize them) has aided ruthless ambitions, from militant oppression to slavery and genocide.
 So, from a humanitarian perspective, we are highly wary of it.
 In our world, because of the patriarchal treatment of females as property, women have been objectified materially and sexually, something from which we are still trying to fully recover.
 Because of this history, and the valiant efforts of women’s lib, the term objectification has become culturally defined as an act of degradation, most commonly as a sexist attitude toward women.
 As a result, we automatically respond with aversion and distrust at the very mention of it.